oskardudycz/event-driven.io/content/posts/2023-07-30--scaling_out_marten/index.en.md

 ![cover](2023-07-30-cover.png)

-**If you're not a new reader of this blog, you probably know already that I'm not so fond of the _Will it scale?_ question.** I believe that, too often, it's just a vague response if we don't like something.
+**If you are already a reader of this blog, you probably know already that I'm not so fond of the _Will it scale?_ question.** I believe that, too often, it's just a vague response if we don't like something.

 **Still, I cannot deny that scaling is essential.** When choosing a tool, we need to understand its limits.
 That's a basis for [risk analysis](/en/the_risk_of_ignoring_risks/) and understanding how far we can go with it, also in terms of reaching a bigger scale.